TechnionTDK/jbs-web-tagger/README.md

-# angular-seed — the seed for AngularJS apps
+# jbs.tagging.frontend by angular-seed — the seed for AngularJS apps
+A Java-Script frontend for manually tagging JBS texts

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these